 According to a uSwitch study, nearly one in five parents confessed they’re worried their lack of tech skills means their children are at risk while they’re using the internet.

 The good news is that help is at hand.
 In this bite-size, simple guide on internet safety for kids, we’ll arm you with all the internet safety facts you need.
 Along the way, we’ll look at how to get the best out of parental control software that's provided free by most broadband providers and how it can help you.
 We’ll also outline the sort of threats to your children that are beyond the limits of parental controls and how you can take action.

 Parental control software can be a useful way of safeguarding your kids online.
 Below, we’ve outlined exactly what it can do.

-- 1) Block harmful websites and programs, including those that host pornography and violent content, as well as dating and gambling sites.
+- Block harmful websites and applications, including those that host pornography and violent content, as well as dating, gambling and file-sharing sites.

-3) Limit the amount of time your child spends online.
-You can do this by barring access to the internet at certain times of day or setting your controls so that it shuts off after an allotted usage allowance that you have determined.
+Your parental controls let you bar access to the internet at certain times of day or set your controls so the internet shuts off after an allotted usage allowance that you have determined.

 Which broadband providers offer parental control software?

 If you’re not with those providers, you may want to invest in paid-for parental control software, such as K9 Web Protection.
 Or if you’ve got a Windows PC, you could investigate Windows Live Family Safety app, which is free of charge.